What Is Product Marketing Management?

 • Retention/Conversion: Either keeping customers around (for subscription models) or converting them into paying customers (for one-time purchases).

 A common misconception of Product Marketing is that it focuses mainly on acquisition.
-However, there’s no point attracted new customers if you can’t keep them!
+However, there’s no point attracting new customers if you can’t keep them!
 Marketing works to nurture customers throughout their journey with a product in order to keep churn rates down.

 Product Marketing is difficult to define because it varies from company to company, and it can even vary between different products!
 For example, Product Marketing for Google’s Pixel phones and GSuite may be completely different in the way they operate.